 Project SOAR: Significant Opportunity for Aviation & the Region

-In 2014, the Greater Asheville Regional Airport Authority broke ground on a $75 million, 4-phase construction project, known as Project SOAR — which will result in a complete redevelopment of the airfield.
+In 2014, the Greater Asheville Regional Airport Authority broke ground on a $115 million, 4-phase construction project, known as Project SOAR — which resulted in a complete redevelopment of the airfield.
 At this point in time, the airfield project is the most significant development project undertaken by the airport since it was originally built and opened in 1961.
-Learn more here.